 Kale, Glorious Kale!

 From the home gardener's standpoint, Kale is highly regarded for its ability to yield during cooler temperatures.
-Fresh-from-the-garden vegetable options drop off when the heat of summer begins to fade, but Kale continues to grow and actually becomes more robust in flavor.
+Fresh-from-the-garden vegetable options drop off when the heat of summer begins to fade, but Kale continues to grow and actually becomes more robust in flavour.

 To grow Kale

 Place each plant 12-18" (30-45cm) apart in a sunny location, where it will receive over 6 hours of direct sunlight.
 Enrich the soil with compost or a slow-release vegetable fertilizer prior to planting.
 Provide Kale plants with a consistent supply of water each week.
-When given proper care, a Kale plant yields more tender and flavorful leaves.
+When given proper care, a Kale plant yields more tender and flavourful leaves.

 If you live in zones 8-10 (minimum temperature of 10°F/-12°C), then your Kale will produce new leaves all winter.
 For Kale grown in colder areas, you may extend the harvest season by taking additional cold protection measure, such as applying a thick layer of mulch around the plants or covering the plants with row covers.
 Once a Kale plant produces yellow flowers, also known as bolting, it is a sign the plant is done producing for the year, and it should be removed from the garden.